indrayam/coding-nerd-notes/modern-java/modern-java-learning-notes.md

 - **Anonymous Class** is also a class defined inside a method, except it does not have any name.
 The expression `new Interface() { methods }` means define a class implementing the interface that has the given methods, and construct one object of that class
   - the `()` in the `new` expression indicate the construction arguments.
 A default constructor of the anonymous class is invoked
   - Before Java had lambda expressions, anonymous inner classes were the most concise syntax available for providing runnables, comparators, and other functional objects.
+- Garbage Collection/Cleanup
+  - Garbage collection is only about memory.That is, the sole reason for the existence of the garbage collector is to recover memory your program is no longer using.
+  - Java's GC only knows how to release memory allocated with `new`
+  - The need for `finalize()` is limited to special cases where your object can allocate storage in some way other than creating an object.
+But, you might observe, everything in Java is an object, so how can this be?
+  - It would seem that `finalize()` is in place because you might do something C-like by allocating memory using a mechanism other than the normal one in Java.
+This can happen primarily through native methods, which are a way to call non-Java code from Java.
+  - Bottom line, you won’t use `finalize()` much since you won't, in all likelihood, be interacting with non-Java code inside your Java code.

 ## Lambdas